-Navicat is a multi-connections Database Administration tool allowing you to connect to MySQL, Oracle, PostgreSQL, SQLite, SQL Server, MariaDB and/or MongoDB databases, making database administration to multiple kinds of database so easy.
-It can also manage cloud databases such as Amazon Redshift, Amazon RDS, Alibaba Cloud.
+Navicat is a multi-connections Database Administration tool allowing you to connect to MySQL, Oracle, PostgreSQL, can also manage cloud databases such as Amazon Redshift, Amazon RDS, Alibaba Cloud.
 Features in Navicat are sophisticated enough to provide professional developers for all their specific needs, yet easy to learn for users who are new to database server.
 With its well-designed Graphical User Interface(GUI), Navicat lets you quickly and easily create, organize, access and share information in a secure and easy way.